fishcus/KAP-manual/en/release/KAP_2_4_notes.en.md

 **Computed Column**

 The semantic layer is enriched by introducing computed column technology.
-KAP allows users to define computed column on the original source table to extract/transform/redefine the original column into a new virtual column.
+Kyligence Enterprise allows users to define computed column on the original source table to extract/transform/redefine the original column into a new virtual column.
 The computed column works like other original column which will be pre-calculated during cubing phase.
 The computed column enables analysts to do data clean/transform all by themselves without their IT teams.
 It also improves the query performance by pre-calculated the filter condition.
 Hive User Defined Function(UDF) is supported on computed column, and this allows users to reuse existing code and libraries.

 ![Computed Column](images/KAP24/Computed_Column_EN.png)

 **Support Snowflake**

-With both star schema and snowflake schema supported, KAP provides a hold of complex business logic.
+With both star schema and snowflake schema supported, Kyligence Enterprise provides a hold of complex business logic.